 One could take this advice as merely being a well-balanced individual.
 The problem is, people can be well-balanced but still not have a diverse identity.
 They can participate in a lot of different activities, but still derive the majority of their validation and self-worth from one source.

 A lot of people I know in finance are like this.
 Their friends are their co-workers.
 The books they read and movies they watch relate to their job.
 Their social excursions are work and networking functions.
 The dates they go on with people they meet doing work-related things.
 There’s no diversification of where they’re receiving their validation.
 And therefore their emotional stability and self-esteem is at risk.

 If you invest all of your identity in one basket, then you put your self-esteem and emotional well-being at risk.

-American Football player Junior Seau recently committed suicide a few years after retiring.
+American Football player Junior Seau committed suicide a few years after retiring.
 A lot of discussions have taken place about athletes and how they can regain their lost identity once they retire.
 One can’t imagine what they must feel, having gone their entire lives since childhood being recognized for being great at a single activity, and then once they hit their 40’s, it’s all taken away.

 Seau is not the only casualty.
 There’s this heartbreaking article about Hall of Fame football player William “Refrigerator” Perry and his descent into depression and alcoholism after retirement.
 Or this excellent article on soccer legends Pele and Maradona and their inability to let go of their pasts.
 Or how about this one on Michael Jordan and his continued bitterness and insecurity after retirement?